zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/migration.md

 - Add PostgreSQL Logical Replication as an option to minimize cutover downtime.
 - Provide an API interface to make integration with infrastructure tools easier.
 - Provide intuitive configuration and management UI interfaces.

+## Migration approaches at different stages of Cells

+We will need to adopt different approaches for each [major stage](_index.md#cells-iterations) of the the Cells evolution based on which technologies are available at each stage.

+Top-level groups retain their access URL as they move between Organizations.
+For example, when a customer's top-level groups are moved from the [Default Organization](../organization/_index.md#default-organization) to and Organization of thier own they methods of access are unchanged.
+This means bookmarks, git remote URLs, etc .. for projects in these top-level groups remain unchanged and require no action from users or updates to automation after a migration.

+### Cells 1.0
+Cells 1.0 will use [Direct Transfer (DT)](https://docs.gitlab.com/ee/user/group/import/) to move internal top-level groups to a separate organization.

+We still need to evaluate and address any gaps but this is the only option available in this timeframe.
+DT will generate new IDs when the data is imported into a new organization.
+This is because DT is a copy instead of a move operation.
+It does not make sense to evolve DT to work as a move operation as it deviates from it's core purpose for importing and exporting data.
+It makes sense for DT to evolve to work with organizations in time for Cells 1.0.
+This is not throw away work since it is a feature that will need to be supported when we have Cells and Organizations.

+Limitations:

+- Only top-level groups can be moved between organizations.
+- New IDs will be generated which will break automation and integrations - This is acceptable since we will only be moving a limited set of internal top-level groups.

+### Cells 1.5

+Establish a process for moving top-level groups between organizations on the same cells.
+This functionality is net new and will need to be developed in time for Cells 1.5.

+A solution will be needed to re-write the org IDs when a top-level group is moved to a new organization.
+This is preferable to using DT since DT does much more than re-writing IDs and will be a more complex operation.
+This also ensures project ids, etc .. do not change when the top-level groups is moved into a new organization.
+Org mover will be responsible for moving an entire org from [Cell 1 (the legacy Cell)](decisions/012_cell_unique_identifier.md) to a secondary Cell.

+Limitations:

+- Only top-level groups can be moved between Organizations.
+- It will only be possible to move top-level groups between organizations in the same Cell - This is acceptable because our primary use case involves creating a new Organization for a customer in Cell 1 and moving their top-level groups into this Organization.
+Groups will not need to be moved across Cells at this stage.

+### Cells 2.0

+At this stage it is anticipated that we will have a fleet of Cells.
+Load across these Cells will need to be rebalanced as Organizations grow requiring a mechanism for moving Organizations between seconary Cells.
+Org mover will be evolved to move Organizations between secondary Cells.

+There is also a need to move top-level groups between Organizations that are on different Cells.
+The primary use case is to support mergers between two customer Orgazations.
+We do not currently have solution for this.
+We will in due course evaluate where the Org mover should be evolved move top-levels groups between secondary Cells and other approaches.

+Limitations:

+Only top-level groups can be moved between organizations.